 As the years passed, however, I started noticing that this sense of fulfillment became an intoxicating addiction.
 Abandoning a fruitful career, I began seeking opportunities to be of help overseas in orphanages or not-for-profit organizations; wherever there was a need.
 Then came adoption and additional volunteer roles.
 And, of course, the inevitable offers to mind other people’s children when they were in a fix.

-It wasn’t until many years later, after being diagnosed with severe depression, that I realized I was playing a dangerous game.
+It wasn’t until many years later, after being diagnosed with vicarious trauma (compassion fatigue), that I realized I was playing a dangerous game.
 I had given away my value and worth by being too empathetic, too generous, too unselfish.
 But worse, by seeking value through service and good deeds, prevented me from showing genuine compassion.
 I wasn’t a caregiver, I was a caretaker.

 Biologically wired to nurture

 All humans are born with the capacity to be caring and nurturing.
 To some, it comes naturally, and for others, caring can be a bit more challenging and awkward.

 But if you’ve ever felt the privilege of providing care for another living being, then you’ve encountered your nurturing ability.
 This could be anything from caring for a domestic pet or livestock to supporting another person’s dream (without the desire for personal gain).

 To nurture is to care for the wellbeing of other human beings, fellow creatures, living beings and ourselves.
 To nurture is to enhance the vitality and quality of life.
 This impacts not only the here-and-now, but our future generations as well, because our actions create ripple effects.